vmjelicic/kirsch-stresses-calc/README.md

 - induced_stresses_calc_backend

 ### Induced Stresses Calc
-Is the main script, who use Tkinter for generate a GUI with 4 tabs called: "How to Use" (front_GUI), "Load Parameters" (load_parameters_GUI), "Visualization" (visualization_GUI) and "Export Data" (export_data_GUI).
+Is the main script, who use Tkinter for generate a GUI with 4 tabs called: "How to Use", "Load Parameters", "Visualization" and "Export Data".
 In addition, it has a "dark mode" that modifies the color of the widgets.

 ### front_GUI
 Contain a tab called "How to Use".
 In this tab, through images (folder "images"), the meaning of the parameters used by the application are shown.